1. DEFINITIONS AND INTERPRETATION

 Fee Policy means the IRIS FMP fee policy;

-IRIS FMP means IRIS FMP Payroll Services Ltd.
+IRIS FMP means FMP Payroll Services Ltd.

 IRIS FMP Relief Event means (a) any negligent act or omission or any failure or delay on the part of the Customer in relation to a Customer Obligation; or (b) any error, inaccuracy or omission in any Customer Data, or (c) any failure in the receiving, transmission or execution of Customer Data or payment instructions by BACS;